-- This tells the build tool that the level one heading is intended to be used for the novel’s main title, like for instance on the front page.
-When exporting, this will use a different styling and will exclude the title from for instance a Table of Contents in Libre Office.
+This tells the build tool that the level one heading is intended to be used for the novel’s main title, like for instance on the front page.
+When building the manuscript, this will use a different styling and will exclude the title from for instance a Table of Contents in Libre Office.

 ##!
 Title Text

 This tells the build tool to not assign a chapter number to this chapter title if automatic chapter numbers are being used.
 Such titles are useful for a prologue for instance.
 See Unnumbered Chapter Headings for more details.